ibm-cloud-docs/codeengine/cmd_defs.md

 <dd>Specify this option to reduce the output of the command.
 This value is *optional*.
 The default value is <code>false</code>.
 </dd>
 <dt>`--role`, `-r`</dt>
 <dd>The name of a service role for the new service credential that is created for this service binding.
 Valid values include `Reader`, `Writer`, `Manager`, or a service-specific role.
-If the `--role` option is not specified, the default is `Manager`.
 This option is ignored if `--service-credential` is specified.
 This value is *optional*.
+The default value is <code>Manager</code>.
 </dd>
 <dt>`--service-credential`, `--sc`</dt>
 <dd>The name of an existing service credential to use for this service binding.
 If you do not specify a service instance credential, new credentials are generated during the bind action.
 This value is *optional*.